Zen Practice

 Zen evolved into a distinct expression of Buddhism in China during the 6th to 8th centuries.
 Zen practice emphasizes zazen, or seated meditation, as the primary means to realize the insights of the Buddha.
 Zen practice includes walking meditation, bowing, chanting, and working closely with a teacher.
 Practice extends into everyday activities such as eating, working, and relationships.
 These activities are seen as part of practice because, on one level, they support our effort to awaken; on another, they intimately express our true nature.

-Guiding Teacher – Josho Phelan Sensei
+Guiding Teacher – Josho Phelan Roshi

-Josho began sitting zazen in Oregon in 1969.
+Josho Roshi began sitting zazen in Oregon in 1969.
 She moved to San Francisco in 1971 and spent several years at Tassajara Zen Mountain Center.
 Prior to her arrival in Chapel Hill in August 1991, she was a Practice Leader and Director of Zen Center’s residence facility in San Francisco.
 In Fall 1995, she returned to Tassajara and completed her training by receiving Dharma Transmission from Abbot Sojun Weitsman Roshi.
-In October 2000, Josho Sensei was officially installed as Abbess of the Chapel Hill Zen Center.
-In December 2008, Josho Sensei traveled to Japan to participate in Zuise ceremonies at Eihei-ji and Soji-ji temples.
+In October 2000, Josho was officially installed as Abbess of the Chapel Hill Zen Center.
+In December 2008, Josho traveled to Japan to participate in Zuise ceremonies at Eihei-ji and Soji-ji temples.
 She is married and has a daughter.

 Head Priest – Eden Kevin Heffernan

-Beginning in 2008, Eden has served as the Buddhist campus minister at the University of Richmond.
-He also taught an upper-level undergraduate class on Zen Buddhism at Virginia Commonwealth University from 2007 to 2011.
-Eden has also had the opportunity to practice with and learn from many Zen teachers, including Sojun Mel Weitsman, Shohaku Okamura, Taigen Dan Leighton, and Zoketsu Norman Fischer.
-Eden has offered meditation instruction in diverse settings, from the Richmond City Justice Center to area college campuses, to yoga studios.
-He also practices yoga and is a certified yoga instructor (RYT 200).
-You can find contact info here >>.
+Since 2008, Eden has served as the Buddhist campus minister at the University of Richmond and taught an upper-level class on Zen Buddhism at Virginia Commonwealth University from 2007 to 2011.
+Eden has practiced with and learned from many Zen teachers, including Sojun Mel Weitsman, Shohaku Okamura, Taigen Dan Leighton, and Zoketsu Norman Fischer.
+He has offered meditation instruction in diverse settings, including the Richmond City Justice Center, local college campuses, and yoga studios.
+Eden also practices yoga and is a certified yoga instructor (RYT-200).
+For over 30 years, he has worked as a conservation ecologist for the Commonwealth of Virginia.
+He is interested in the intersections of Buddhism and science, as well as in societal expressions of Buddhist insights and values.
+Contact Eden here >>.

 Visiting Teachers

 Richmond Zen receives regular visits from our guiding teacher, Josho Pat Phelan.
 We are fortunate to have received visits from other Zen teachers.
 Sojun Weitsman Roshi, late abbot of the Berkeley Zen Center, visited us periodically.
-We have also hosted Taigen Leighton, abbot of Ancient Dragon Zen Gate in Chicago, Issho Fujita Sensei, former Soto Zen International Center director, Hosan Alan Senauke, abbot of Berkeley Zen Center, and Dairyu Michael Wenger of Dragon’s Leap.
-From time to time, we also have other teachers visiting from San Francisco Zen Center and Berkeley Zen Center.
+We have also hosted Taigen Leighton, abbot of Ancient Dragon Zen Gate in Chicago, Issho Fujita Sensei, former Soto Zen International Center director, Hosan Alan Senauke, former abbot of Berkeley Zen Center, and Dairyu Michael Wenger of Dragon’s Leap.
+From time to time, we also have other teachers visiting from San Francisco Zen Center.
 Richmond Zen was also honored by visits from Keido Fukushima Roshi, former abbot of the Rinzai Zen temple Tofukuji in Kyoto, Japan, and Kaz Tanahashi, renowned artist, activist, and translator of Dogen Zenji.

 Supported by You